 If the leader’s words or actions are out of step with each other, employees will not trust or want to perform at their highest level.

-Workers want to know that those leading them are ethical, and their integrity is intact.
-The leaders’ actions speak louder than their words, and if not seen as credible in the eyes of the employee, this will affect organizational performance.
+Workers want to know that those leading them are ethical and that their integrity is intact.
+The leaders’ actions speak louder than their words.
+If a leader is not seen as credible in the eyes of the employee, this will affect organizational performance.